-First things first, let’s set proper expectations at how marketing works on your target readers.
-Marketing your work is absolutely a whole new process to begin with.
-It’s certainly going to be more than a brisk walk, but will pay off considering on the effort you will be exerting.
+First things first, let’s set proper expectations as to how marketing works on your target readers.
+Marketing your work is absolutely a whole new process, and it’s certainly going to be more than just a brisk walk, but it will pay off considering the effort you will be exerting.

 If your book is a good one, then your potential readers will do the work for you.
-One satisfied reader can triple up to ten.
-On another note, if your intention is to meet your readers’ wants, then that would imply on setting your wants aside since you have to meet your market’s expectations.
+One satisfied reader can go up to ten.
+On another note, if your intention is to meet your readers’ wants, then that would mean setting your wants aside since you have to meet your market’s expectations.